keboola/connection-docs/manipulation/transformations/sandbox/index.md

 If there are multiple templates, the newest one is used.
 A user template always takes precedence over the project template for the given user.
-If you have both a project and a user template for a given user and you update the project template, the user won't see the update until their user template is removed.
+If you have both a project and a user template for a given user and you update the project template, the user will not see the update until their user template is removed.